New York Court Records

 Violations of parking and pedestrian laws typically result in less severe penalties than many other infractions.
 These violations are handled by local parking courts or violations bureau.
 However, non-criminal moving traffic violations are handled by the Traffic Violations Bureau (TVB) of the Department of Motor Vehicles (DMV).
 Moving traffic violations may be punished by fines through tickets and citations.

-Persons issued non-criminal moving violations tickets or citations may choose to plead “not guilty” to the ticket and schedule a hearing at the TVB in the jurisdiction where the ticket was issued.
-However, this must be done within 15 days of the date the violation is recorded.
+Persons issued non-criminal moving violation tickets or citations may choose to plead “not guilty” to the ticket and schedule a hearing at the TVB in the jurisdiction where the ticket was issued.
+However, this is typically done within 15 days of the date the violation is recorded.
 Delayed responses to tickets may result in a suspension of the offender’s driver’s license.

 Under VAT 1800, first convictions of traffic infractions are punishable by fines of no less than $150 and no more than $450, imprisonment for no more than 15 days, or by both imprisonment and fines.
 A second conviction within 18 months is punishable by a fine of no less than $300 and no more than $750, imprisonment for no more than 45 days, or both imprisonment and fines.
 Third and subsequent convictions of traffic infractions within 18 months are punishable by fines of no less than $750 and no more than $1,500, imprisonment for no more than 90 days, or by both fine and imprisonment.